ENGINE SWAP GUIDE - ELECTRICAL HT4100 to Olds

 639 (pnk/blk): Common for AIR valves, Canister Purge, EGR

-On the Center Bulkhead Connector Half: KEEP (see image & caveat below)
+On the Center Bulkhead Connector Half: Circuits to KEEP (see image & caveat below)

 204 (dk blue): AC Clutch